- Fresh nut and bolt rotisserie restoration

 With its impressive attention to detail, I suspect this GTX will be one of those classics that someone sees, falls in love with and buys right off the showroom floor.
 At the front of the car, a body-width chrome trimmed grille centers a silver “GTX” emblem between four clear headlights, a good looking body-width chrome bumper and clear, square parking lights.
 Above that grille, the cars smooth bronze hood, which wears two hood scoops that display subtle “440” emblems to would-be stoplight challengers, flows toward like-new glass that is cleared by stainless wipers, shielded by chrome drip rails and framed by original stainless trim.
 Below that glass, multi-faceted body panels, which add an unmistakable vintage flavor to the design, are detailed with cool round marker lights and giant rear mounted “GTX” emblems; and correct stainless wheel trim hangs good looking stainless rocker mouldings below traditional chrome door handles and a pristine driver's side mirror.
 At the back of the car, an original anodized rear valence displays a centered “Plymouth” script and chrome “GTX” emblem between elaborate tail lights and clear reverse lights; and a second body-width chrome bumper perfectly complements polished stainless exhaust tips.

 This GTX definitely has the performance to back up its sinister good looks; and with the awesome Chrysler big blocks excellent low end acceleration, you can rest assured that the cars undercarriage is chock-full of some of the best performance hardware to ever make its way out of Auburn Hills, Michigan.
-Behind the big bore engine you'll find the car's original A833 18 spline 4-speed manual transmission which sends power to a correct Dana 60 Sure Grip rear end that's stuffed with stout 3.54 gears.
+Behind the big bore engine you'll find a freshly rebuilt A833 18 spline 4-speed manual transmission which sends power to a correct Dana 60 Sure Grip rear end that's stuffed with stout 3.54 gears.
 Naturally, the front torsion bar and rear leaf spring suspension has been completely restored and includes: a rebuilt manual steering system, new rear springs and new shocks at every wheel.
-A free flowing 2.5 inch aluminized exhaust system sends spent gases through an H-pipe crossover, two chamber Turbo mufflers and traditional stainless tips.
-And at the corners of the chassis, new stainless brake lines and new brake hoses supply fully rebuilt factory front disc and rear drum brakes which sit behind mandatory chrome Magnum 500 wheels and meaty 215/70 Turbo-Tech redline tires.
-The car's restored floors have been coated in the same Turbine Bronze Metallic that you'll find on both its exterior panels and inner fenders; and everything from its new stainless fuel tank to its fresh stainless chassis bolts presents just as well as when it rolled out of the restoration shop.
+At the center of the car, a free flowing 2.5 inch aluminized exhaust system sends spent gases through an H-pipe crossover to two chamber Turbo mufflers and traditional stainless tips.
+And at the corners of the car, new stainless brake lines and new brake hoses supply fully rebuilt factory front disc and rear drum brakes which sit behind mandatory chrome Magnum 500 wheels and meaty 215/70 Turbo-Tech redline tires.
+The cars restored floors have been coated in the same Turbine Bronze Metallic that you'll find on both its exterior panels and inner fenders; and everything from its new stainless fuel tank to its fresh stainless chassis bolts presents just as well as when it rolled out of the restoration shop.

 This Plymouths fender tag says it was originally equipped with an S6X Black interior; and accordingly, it has been restored with a roster of reproduction parts which provide the kind of jaw-dropping good looks you just can't find in today's cars.
 The rear bench and the front buckets seats are firm and, despite being traditional muscle car vinyl, feel much more upscale than most.
 At the bottom of those seats, new black carpet props a correct Hurst shifter in the middle of a correct, chrome trimmed center console; and at the top of the seats, a tight black headliner frames a correct dome light.
 The cars pristine, wood trimmed dash hangs fully rebuilt gauges, which include an offset tachometer, beside an original two watt Solid State AM radio which sports Chrysler's cool thumb-wheel knobs.
 In front of the driver, a restored, wood rimmed steering wheel sits on a rebuilt original steering column.
 At the sides of the seats, correct door panels hang new armrests among fresh stainless trim, new Woodgrain applique and correct gloss black door frames.
 And behind the cockpit, a fully restored trunk props a full-size spare tire between a reproduction mat and a correct decklid decal.